-Here, on the peak of a mountain, at an altitude of 881 m from the sea level, people eager for introspection in the silent shadow of the caves, placed the harshest Romanian hermitage.
+Here, on a mountain’s peak, at an altitude of 881 m from sea level, people eager for introspection in the caves’ silent shadow, placed the harshest Romanian hermitage.

 The 2300 year old rupestral (cave) church presents footsteps in stone leading to the Cross of Wishes.